smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 Macros `PRINT_PX` and `PRINT_PXLN` simply invoke function `trim_print` with the text of the expression.
-Function `trim_print` receives a [constant C-string]({% include post-link.html id="7#3" %}) (`#x` in the calling macro is guaranteed to be a C-string literal).
-It assumes the C-string is not empty and prints everything in the C-string except the first and last character.
+Function `trim_print` receives a [constant C-string]({% include post-link.html id="7#3" %}) (because `#x` in the calling macro is guaranteed to be a C-string literal).
+It assumes the length of C-string is at least two and prints everything in the C-string except the first and last character.

+{% include start-aside.html kind="warn" show_icon=true %}

+Use `PRINT_PX` and `PRINT_PXLN` only if an expression passed to `PRINT_X` and `PRINT_XLN` needs to be enclosed in parentheses.

+{% include end-aside.html %}

 ---
 {% include bookmark.html id="Listing D" %}